1-8192/bu_cs_665_assignment_6/README.md

 against a string value for condiment type.
 This duplication can make the code harder to maintain, prone to errors, and more difficult to extend.
 To add a new condiment, the developer would need to find the method in the BeverageMachine class and manually update new options.
 By using a factory to create the condiments, we can eliminate the duplication and centralize the creation logic in one place.
 This makes the code cleaner and easier to maintain.
+The Factory Method pattern is a creational design pattern that provides an interface for creating objects, but allows subclasses to alter the type of objects that will be created.

 ![Original Code](/image/condiment_mess.png)